visionmedia/page.js/Readme.md

   the history.

-  For example if you had a photo application and you performed a relatively expensive search to populate a list of images, normally when a user clicks "back" in the browser the route would be invoked
+  For example if you had a photo application and you performed a relatively extensive search to populate a list of images, normally when a user clicks "back" in the browser the route would be invoked